 For each potential exposure medium (soil, dust, food, water, air) at a site, several strategies may be employed for sample collection.
 The sampling strategy must be appropriate for its use in the risk assessment.
 For this reason, risk assessors should be involved in the development of the sampling strategy.
 The following areas are of major concern: sample size, location and type, temporal and meteorological factors, field analyses, and sampling costs.
 For more information, see the Risk Assessment Guidance for Superfund.

-Once collected, the entire data set must be evaluated.
+Once collected, the entire data set from community blood lead sampling must be evaluated.
 Data quality may depend on the analytical method used and sample quantitative limits.
-The evaluation allows for selection of a subset of the data for use in the risk assessment.
+For additional information on collecting community blood lead data and lead risk assessment see:

 Exposure may be defined as the contact of a receptor with a chemical or physical agent.
 Exposure assessment is the estimation or determination of the magnitude, frequency, duration and route of exposure.
 The exposure assessment incorporates intake and uptake in quantifying the magnitude of the exposure.
 Exposure assessments should consider not only the current population but also potential future populations.